 Artist Statement

-A love of vibrant colour and off-kilter repetition has been part of me for as long as I can recall, but in an ever-more artificial and filtered world, seeing and feeling the hand of the maker seems more important than ever.
-With every pull of the squeegee I’m looking to capture moments of energy, eschewing design and perfection for a looseness and pure spontaneity.
+A love of vibrant colour and off-kilter repetition has been part of me since childhood, but in an ever-more artificial and filtered world, seeing and feeling the hand of the maker seems more important than ever.
+Whether on paper and canvas or experimenting with tulle and chiffon, with every pull of the squeegee I’m looking to capture moments of energy, eschewing design and perfection for a looseness and spontaneity.

 Minimal in form and generous in their use of colour, I’m aiming for a physicality from looking at my prints, for people to feel the motion and visual energy.
 It’s work to be experienced rather than explained, and rewards repeated viewing.
 But don’t take my word for it, see for yourself at a studio visit.